Body and Identity

 BODY AND IDENTITY is the first of CBP’s new structure of annual themes which will run from September to August, sitting alongside our existing exhibitions programme, the Prize and other projects.

-Explorations might include ideas around the bodily physicality of paint, the relationship between the artist’s body and the act of painting, the body’s vulnerability, the body in space and within phenomenology.
+Explorations about Body you find here might include for example the bodily physicality of paint, the relationship between the artist’s body and the act of painting, the body’s vulnerability, or the body in space and within phenomenology.

-Explorations of Identity may cover many facets including identity and migration, its contingent nature, as well as identities of gender, sexuality, race, class and disability.
-These are not exhaustive lists!
-Content is from proposals and submissions from our members.
+Explorations of Identity may cover many facets including identity and migration, its contingent nature, as well as identities of gender, sexuality, race, class and disability – but these are not exhaustive lists.

 -